DOI-ONRR/doi-extractives-data/_how-it-works/aml-fees.md

 Currently, there are $488M funded but not completed projects, encompassing 118,901 GPRA acres with an estimated outstanding $9.8 billion required to reclaim remaining coal-related AML areas.[^5] [^6] [^7]

-More information about the process of identifying abandoned mine land areas can be found here.
-State and tribal contacts and programs can be FOUND HERE.

 For more information:

 - [GAO report: Agencies should take steps to improve information on usda's and interior's potentially contaminated sites](http://www.gao.gov/products/GAO-15-35)